 Lynchburg Office of Economic Development

-The Lynchburg Economic Development Authority is a political subdivision of the Commonwealth of Virginia and serves as the incentive arm of the City of Lynchburg.
-Lynchburg’s EDA takes an active role in economic development efforts, actively pursuing investment and development opportunities, and elevating the economic development profile of the City.
+The Lynchburg Economic Development Authority (LEDA) is a political subdivision of the Commonwealth of Virginia and serves as the incentive arm of the City of Lynchburg.
+LEDA actively pursues investment and development opportunities, and elevates the economic development profile of the City.